-When you prepare for your yearly billing review, make sure you have a checklist of things you want to go over.
+When you prepare for your yearly billing review, ensure you have a checklist of things you want to go over.
+This makes it easier to keep in check.
 Your review should include the following components:

 - Review average days in A/R to determine if there is a delay in claim submission or possibly a payer that is taking a long time to pay.

-- Make sure that your A/R is not too low … which is potentially a sign that accounts are being written off when they should not be.
+- Ensure that your A/R is not too low … which is potentially a sign that accounts are being written off when they should not.

 - Percentage of your patients with a balance older than 60.
 Review individual accounts to determine if a change in process (front desk staff or billing) could improve this

-- Review payments by payer and decide if your fee schedule needs to be adjusted.
+- Review payments by the payer and decide if your fee schedule needs to be adjusted.

-- Review your top 10 denials to see if they are caused by coding issues, claim submission issues, or payer issues.
+- Review your top 10 denials to see if coding issues cause them, claim submission issues, or payer issues.

 - Look at your clearinghouse rejections to determine how clean your claims are at the time of billing.
-Errors on this report will ultimately turn into delayed payments or possibly denials.
+Errors in this report will ultimately turn into delayed payments or possibly denials.

 Additional Items to Discuss

-While you’re talking with your biller you can also check in on a few other things that may be hurting your billing processes.
+While you’re talking with your biller about the billing review, you can also check in on a few other things that may be hurting your billing processes.